View Related Sites

 The £80 GBP registration fee for BMAT – September includes the test fee and a fee that is paid to the centre to run the test.
 There is no additional centre fee.

-Yes, you can cancel your test booking for BMAT – September on Metritests up to 18 August 2017 and receive a full refund.
+Yes, you can cancel your test booking for BMAT – September on Metritests up to and including 25 August 2017 and receive a full refund.
+If you cannot cancel via Metritests, please fill in this form.

 If you fail to attend the test without cancelling, you will not receive a refund.